jrnold/r4ds-exercise-solutions/docs/vectors.md

 sum(round2(x))
 #> [1] 101
 ```

+Here's a real-world non-engineering example of rounding going terribly wrong.
+In 1983, the Vancouver stock exchange adjusted its index from 524.811 to 1098.892 to correct for accumulated error due to rounding to three decimal points (see [Vancouver Stock Exchange](https://en.wikipedia.org/wiki/Vancouver_Stock_Exchange])).

+Here's a [list](https://www.ma.utexas.edu/users/arbogast/misc/disasters.html) of a few more.

 5. What functions from the **readr** package allow you to turn a string into logical, integer, and double vector?